Where to Grab a Great Pizza in Philadelphia’s Western Suburbs

 Photo courtesy of Pizzeria Vetri

-Pizzeria Vetri’s traditional margherita pizza makes the most of its classic ingredients: slowly simmered San Marzano tomato sauce, housemade mozzarella and whole basil leaves.
+Pizzeria Vetri’s traditional margherita pizza makes the most of its classic ingredients: slowly simmered San Marzano tomato sauce, house-made mozzarella and whole basil leaves.
 Have it prepped on the 28-inch oval, which serves about four.
 The dough is fermented for four days, giving it a distinctive bite.

-1192 N. Middletown Road, Media, (610) 358-5104, laportarestaurant.com
+1192 N. Middletown Rd., Media, (610) 358-5104

-A thin-crust bonanza for clam lovers, the Little Neck Pizza can be ordered with red or white sauce.
+A thin-crust bonanza for clam lovers, the Littleneck pizza can be ordered with red or white sauce.
 It leads a top-notch list that also includes the Carciofi (roasted artichoke hearts and prosciutto di parma), the Faccia Brutta (spicy pancetta and a soft-cooked egg) and the Goombah (baby spinach, prosciutto di parma and banana peppers).

-We’re partial to the slight thickness and bready texture of the Sicilian pies—especially the deliciously simple Trenton-Style Pizza, with fresh plum tomatoes, mozzarella, olive oil and garlic.
+We’re partial to the slight thickness and bready texture of the Sicilian pies—especially the deliciously simple Trenton-style pizza, with fresh plum tomatoes, mozzarella, olive oil and garlic.

-Since 1956, this Delaware county mainstay’s square pie has been flipping the script on the traditional pizza.
+Since 1956, this Delaware County mainstay’s square pie has been flipping the script on the traditional pizza.
 With the cheese on the bottom, the sauce has to shine—and it does.
 And the extra-crisp crust holds up well for leftovers the next day.

 With its slightly sweet signature sauce and perfect crust, the basic cheese pizza is our go-to at this neighborhood gem.
 And if you’re looking for a solid tomato pie, this is the place.

-12 E. Lancaster Ave., Ardmore, (610) 649-1700, bellaitaliapizza.com
+233 E. Lancaster Ave., Wayne, (610) 687-4008

 Making a tasty veggie crust isn’t easy—hence the shoutout to this family-owned institution for its cauliflower pie recipe, which adds part-skim mozzarella to the mix.
-Grab an all-inclusive pizza kit for those rainy weekends at the Shore.

-696 Unionville Road, Kennett Square, (610) 444-5600, sovanabistro.com
+696 Unionville Rd., Kennett Square, (610) 444-5600

-This thin-crust variety got its start in late-’70s San Francisco, when chef Ed LaDou began experimenting with pizza recipes.
+This thin-crust variety got its start in late-’70s San Francisco when chef Ed LaDou began experimenting with pizza recipes.
 No topping is off-limits.

 La Cabra Brewing Smokehouse

-810 Glenbrook Ave., Bryn Mawr, (610) 526-2337, lacabrabrewing-smokehouse.com
+810 Glenbrook Ave., Bryn Mawr, (610) 526-2337

 Commonly referred to as deep-dish pizza, it gets its name from the city where it was invented.
 The tomato sauce covers the toppings.